arb/tacky/README.md

   - `callback(err, result[, state])` - function to execute when hydrate is finished.
     - `err` - any error during processing.
 If this value is truthy, the request will result in a 500 and the request will _not_ be cached.
     - `result` - the value to save in the cache.
-    - `[state]` - this value will be attached to `request.response.plugins.tacky` so it will be available during the various request lifecycle methods.
-Defaults to `undefined`.
+    - `[state]` - this value will be attached to `request.response.plugins.tacky.state` so it will be available during the various request lifecycle methods.
+Defaults to `null`.
 - `[privacy]` - override the global `privacy` setting on a per route basis.
 - `[generateKey(request)]` - a function used to generate the cache key.
-Must return a string.
 The default value will return `request.raw.req.url`.
+If `undefined` is returned, cache lookup and storage will be completely skilled.
+All other results must be strings.
   - `request` - incoming hapi request object.

+tacky provides two additional data points throughout the request lifecycle via `response.plugins.tacky`; `state` and `cache`.
+These can be used outside of the plugin for business specific application.
+  - `cache` - object with the following keys.
+Will be `null` if `generateKey` returns `undefined`.
+    - `ttl` - number of milliseconds remaining for this cache record
+    - `privacy` - privacy setting used for the cache header
+  - `state` - object passed into the callback of the `hydrate` method.
+Will be `null` if not provided by the callback to the `hydrate` method.

 __context__
 The `this` pointer for `hydrate` and `generateKey` can be controlled via the `bind` option for the [route handler](https://github.com/hapijs/hapi/blob/master/API.md#route-options).